openwms/org.openwms.common.comm/README.md

 [![Join the chat at https://gitter.im/openwms/org.openwms](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/openwms/org.openwms?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 # Operation Modes
 A driver instance can be started in different operation modes: **Simplex** or **Duplex** communication with either **Client** or **Server** connection mode.
-All four can be arbitrary combined.
+All four can be combined in an arbitrary way.

 ## Simplex Communication

-Simplex communication means a client application connecting to the driver uses one socket for inbound communication and another socket for the outbound.
-So sending and receiving messages is handled through separated and dedicated socket connections.
+In the simplex communication mode a client application connects to the driver with one socket for inbound and a seperate socket for the outbound communication.
+Sending and receiving messages is handled through separated and dedicated socket connections.

-With the simplex communication mode the inbound communication is configured differently as the outbound communication.
-This way the driver creates two separate `ConnectionFactories`, one for inbound and one for outbound.
+With the simplex communication mode the inbound and outbound communication modes are configured differently.
+By this the driver creates two separate `ConnectionFactories`, one for inbound and one for outbound.
 Each socket can be configured either in **Client** or **Server** mode.
-A _Client_ configured Socket tries to connect to a listening server whereas configured as _Server_ the driver opens a socket itself and listens for incoming connections.
+A _Client_ configured socket tries to connect to a listening server whereas the driver opens a listening socket when configured as _Server_.

 A typical simplex configuration looks like:
 ```